 The City recognises commercial recreation as the provision of any ongoing recreational activity or service by an organisation or individual with the intention to make a profit.

-If you are looking to conduct such commercial activity you are required to apply and be approved a Commercial Recreation Permit.
+If you are looking to conduct such commercial activity you are required to apply and be approved a Commercial Recreation Permit, as per Local Law.

 For suitably qualified personal trainers looking to provide fitness based activities on one or more of the City’s reserve or park locations (e.g. Winthrop Park, Len Shearer Reserve, Morris Buzacott Reserve etc.).